bsamaha/conversational_resume_app/README.md

    - AWS credentials (for chat history storage)
    - Other configuration options

+   **For production deployment:**
+   - No .env file is needed
+   - All secrets are retrieved from Parameter Store
+   - When using EC2 or ECS, the application will use the instance's IAM role

-   **AWS Credentials Setup:**
+   **AWS Credentials Setup (Development Only):**
-   For chat log storage in S3, you'll need to provide AWS credentials in the `.env` file:
+   For chat log storage in S3 during local development, you'll need to provide AWS credentials in the `.env` file:
    ```
-   # AWS credentials
+   # AWS credentials (DEVELOPMENT ONLY - use IAM roles or Parameter Store in production)
    AWS_ACCESS_KEY_ID=your_access_key_id
    AWS_SECRET_ACCESS_KEY=your_secret_access_key
    AWS_SESSION_TOKEN=your_session_token  # Only required for temporary credentials